phatlanelebo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- Write a script that converts a number from base 10 to base 16
+Write a script that encodes and denodes text using the rot 13 encryption